tayoogunbiyi/vramfit/README.md

 ```

 Add `--detailed` for the breakdown and assumptions, or `--revision BRANCH_TAG_OR_SHA`
-to pin a model revision (default: `main`).
+to pin a model revision (defaults to `main`).
 Inspection requires internet access to
 Hugging Face.
 For private/gated models, use `hf auth login` with an account that has access.

 ## Scope and assumptions

 **Fits means weights + KV cache ≤ GPU memory − reserved headroom.** Activations,
 CUDA and framework overhead are excluded; headroom may not cover them.
 This is a
-memory estimate, not a guarantee of serving capacity, throughput or latency.
+memory estimate and not a guarantee of serving capacity, throughput or latency.

 Supports non-quantized dense text decoders with uniform full attention: